 4. Quit Flavoured Milk and Milkshakes (~25g of sugar per cup)

-Try Milk with the Basics (~12g of sugar per cup)
+Try Milk with the Basics ( around 12g of sugar per cup)

-So far I have been succesful in suggesting my healthier alternatives, and I often enjoy a little glass of Cacao milk myself as an afternoon treat.
-The kids and Mr often prefer vanilla flavoured milk, so I use Queen organic vanilla essence, a teaspoon or so per cup.
+So far I have been successful in suggesting my healthier alternatives, and I often enjoy a little glass of cacao milk myself as an afternoon treat.
+If you prefer vanilla flavoured milk, use organic vanilla essence, a teaspoon or so per cup.
 It really isn’t that hard to cut out the nasties here, you just need to learn to say no to the convenience-alternatives.

 To make Vanilla Milk: use a teaspoon of organic vanilla essence instead of vanilla syrup.
 For a milkshake add 1/2 an avocado or a couple of cubes of frozen coconut cream and blend.

-5. Banish Bottled and Powdered Iced Teas (~17g sugar per cup)
+5. Banish Bottled and Powdered Iced Teas (~21g sugar per cup)